sunil-ks/react-redux-product-listing/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Deployment

+This project has been deployed on Netlify and the URL to access it is https://playful-dragon-e3f5d5.netlify.app/